We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-People visit Sault Ste Marie, Michigan to get away from the fast city life and relax in a place surrounded by nature.
-Most often, that same nature is blanketed in snow, since the city normally gets 83.5 inches of snow per year.
+People visit Sault Ste Marie, Michigan, to escape the fast city life and relax in a place surrounded by nature.
+Most often, that same nature is blanketed in snow since the city normally gets 109 inches of snow per year.

-In fact, February 2019 was the region’s snowiest February in history.
-That month alone saw 45.1 inches, over half the normal expected for the entire winter.
+In fact, 2022 was the region’s second snowiest year in history.
+That month alone saw 154.5 inches, more than expected for the entire city.

 The good news?
 Michigan residents manage to celebrate the heavy snowfall annually with a Winter Ice Festival each February.
 Visitors can enjoy ice carving competitions that make the most of frigid temperatures.

 Reading about New York dealing with lots of snow shouldn’t come as a shock to anybody.
 People travel to New York City every year to get pictures in snowy Central Park and feel the snowflakes whip around them at the top of the Empire State Building.